tryton/trytond/doc/views.rst

     * ``key``: can be used to distinguish fields with the same name but that are different with domain

-    * ``domain``: a string that is evaluate with the object value as context.
-If the result is true the field value is added to the graph otherwise not
+    * ``domain``: a PySON string which is evaluated with the object value as context.
+If the result is true the field value is added to the graph.

     * ``fill``: defined if the graph must be fill